Make Atomic Git Commits

 Despite what you might think, pushing lots of commits doesn’t make it more difficult to do git logs or time travel in a code base—in fact, it can actually make these tasks easier by isolating changes from each other, allowing you to travel to a specific point in time when just one change was made.
 You can clearly differentiate between commits

-As a compromise, some teams may follow a squash-and-rebase workflow, where developers are free to make as many commits as they want, but these are later rebased into a single commit before a PR is finally merged.
-I don’t like this workflow, but some teams do use it.
+As a compromise, some teams follow a squash-and-rebase workflow, where developers are free to make as many commits as they want on their branch, but those commits are later squashed into a single commit via an interactive rebase before the pull request is merged into the target branch.

 The Benefits of Writing Atomic Commits in Git